AirenSoft/OvenPlayer/docs/api.md

 #### `duration` = player.getDuration()

 Returns total length of the media file.
-This value depends on the type of media.
+This value depends on the media type.

 ||Type|Memo|
 |-|-|-|